-The restorative conversation is, and always will be, the most important part of any consequence put in place at Alderbrook.
+The restorative conversation is the most important part of any consequence put in place at Alderbrook.
 It provides an opportunity for those involved (staff - student / student - student) to begin to rebuild the relationship and for each person to express their own perspective and feelings about the incident.
 Any consequence undertaken must involve this conversation at some point (not always at the same time) and must be discussed with parents / carers in a follow up telephone call.